-6The Exchange currently assesses \$550 per port per month.
+6 The Exchange currently assesses \$550 per port per month.
 Port fees will also continue to be assessed on the first two Dedicated Cores that Users receive at no additional cost.
-See Choe EDGX Equities Fee Schedule.
+See Cboe BYX Equities Fee Schedule.

-7 See Securities Exchange Act Release No. 100471 (July 9, 2024) 89 FR 57454 (July 15, 2024) (SR-CboeEDGX-2024-043).
+7 See Securities Exchange Act Release No. 100476 (July 9, 2024), 89 FR 57482 (July 15, 2024) (SR-CboeBYX-2024-024).

-8 See Securities Exchange Act Release No. 101305 (October 10, 2024) 89 FR 83720 (October 17, 2024) (SR-CboeEDGX-2024-061).
+8 See Securities Exchange Act Release No. 101303 (October 10, 2024), 89 FR 83740 (October 17, 2024) (SR-CboeBYX-2024-036).

-9 The prescribed maximum quantity of Dedicated Cores for Members applies regardless of whether that Member purchases the Dedicated Cores directly from the Exchange and/or through a Service Bureau.
-In a Service Bureau relationship, a customer allows its MPID to be used on the ports of a technology provider, or Service Bureau.
-One MPID may be allowed on several different Service Bureaus.
+9 The prescribed maximum quantity of Dedicated Cores for Members applies regardless of whether that Member purchases the Dedicated Cores directly from the Exchange and/or through a Service

 10 The fee tier(s) applicable to Sponsoring Members are determined on a per Sponsored Access relationship basis and not on the combined total of Dedicated Cores across Sponsored Users For example, under the proposed changes, a Sponsoring Member that has three Sponsored Access relationships is entitled to a total of 105 Dedicated Cores for those 3 Sponsored Access relationships but would be assessed fees separately based on the 35 Dedicated Cores for each Sponsored User (instead of combined total of 105 Dedicated Cores).
-For example, a Sponsoring Member with $3\,$ Sponsored Access relationships would pay \$30,450 per month if each Sponsored Access relationship purchased the maximum 35 Dedicated Cores.
+For example, a Sponsoring Member with 3 Sponsored Access relationships would pay \$30,450 per month if each Sponsored Access relationship purchased the maximum 35 Dedicated Cores.
 More specifically, the Sponsoring Member would be provided 2 Dedicated Cores at no additional cost for each Sponsored User under Tier 1 (total of 6 Dedicated Cores at no additional cost) and provided an additional 8 Dedicated Cores at \$650 each for each Sponsored User, 5 Dedicated Cores at \$850 each for each Sponsored User and 20 Dedicated Cores at \$1,050 each for each Sponsored User (combined total of 99 additional Dedicated Cores).

-11 15 U.S.C.
+^{11 15} U.S.C.
 78f(b).